Avinor: History

 On 1 July 1947, the Norwegian Ministry of Transport and Communication created the Aviation Directorate (Luftfartsdirektoratet) to take over the responsibility for the civilian airports in Norway.
 Until then the Norwegian Ministry of Defence was responsible for operating airports, including the civilian ones.
 This responsibility had been delegated to the Aviation Council (Luftfartsrådet) within the ministry.
 The first director was Einar Bøe (1947–1964), followed by Erik Willoch (1964–1989), Ove Liavaag (1989–2000), Randi Flesland (2000–2005), Sverre Quale (2006–2010), Dag Falk-Petersen (2011–2021) and Abraham Foss (2021–).

 The organisation changed its name to Luftfartsverket in 1967.
 In 1997, Oslo Airport, Fornebu and the then under construction Oslo Airport, Gardermoen, were merged into a separate subsidiary, Oslo Lufthavn AS.
 This company still operates Oslo Airport, Gardermoen.
-On 14 December 2005, CEO Randi Flesland resigned after an ongoing dispute with employees.
+On 14 December 2005, Randi Flesland resigned as CEO after an ongoing dispute with employees.
 She was temporarily replaced by Nic.
 Nilsen until Sverre Quale took over.

-Awards

-Avinor receives the Balanced Scorecard Hall of Fame™ at the 2017 Palladium Positive Impact Summit.